Exercise 1 - Plot profiles in python#

 • TEOS-10 Calculations: Compute Absolute Salinity and Conservative Temperature

-• Figure Creation: Generate 4 professional oceanographic plots
+• Figure Creation: Generate 4 oceanographic plots

 3. Key Python concepts you’ll learn: